ACarrig/NUUMobile1/README.md

     Download and install from https://docs.docker.com/desktop/
 4. Run the application:
     Open a terminal (use Git Bash if you're on Windows) and execute: `./run.sh`
+   Note: you should run this command when you are at the root directory where the `run.sh` file exists!

 # Overview of Code
 ## Frontend